-United States Regiments & BatteriesMichigan
+United States Regiments & BatteriesMichigan * 4th Michigan Infantry Regiment

-The 4th Michigan Volunteer Infantry Regiment lost 12 officers and 177 enlisted men killed or mortally wounded and 1 officer and 107 enlisted men to disease of the 1,325 officers and men it mustered during the Civil War.
+The 4th Michigan Infantry Regiment lost 12 officers and 177 enlisted men killed or mortally wounded and 1 officer and 107 enlisted men to disease of the 1,325 officers and men it mustered during the Civil War.
 The regiment is honored by a monument at Gettysburg.

 1861

-July 16-21 Advance on Manassas, Va.
+July 16-21 Advance on Manassas, Virginia.

 July 21

-Battle of Bull Run
+Battle of Bull Run (Manassas)

-August Attached to Sherman’s Brigade, Division of the Potomac; Duty in the Defenses of Washington
+August Attached to Sherman’s Brigade, Division of the Potomac.
+Duty in the Defenses of Washington

 September Attached to Morell’s Brigade, Porter’s Division, Army of the Potomac